 While the latter two passes look simple, they’re far from easy to execute on a regular basis.
 You often see these passes overhit and the potential opportunity is wasted.

 However, Živković continues to break the defensive lines and pull the strings.
-He creates chances at a rate of 2.74 per 90 and he’s playing 1.7 key passes per 90 minutes too.
-He’s maintained his 1.5 completed dribbles stat despite now being used in a more flooded area of the pitch.
+He’s playing 1.62 open play key passes per 90 minutes and maintained his 1.77 completed dribbles stat despite now being used in a more flooded area of the pitch.
 Wingers usually have more chances to isolate the opposition but this positional change hasn’t had a negative impact on Živković’s game.

 The transition from Portuguese football to the Premier League isn’t always straightforward, just ask Lazar Marković, but it can be done.
 Ederson, David Luiz, Nemanja Matić and Ramires have all enjoyed varying degrees of success in the English top flight.